-As a MECEP Marine at Jacksonville University you will likely attend UNF or FSCJ.
-This is due to full GI-Bill coverage at those schools.
-Those who choose to attend JU for the Nursing or other programs and will accept student loans for that portion not covered by the GI-Bill or other scholarship.
-Responsibilities at JUNROTC range from being a Squad Leader during the freshman year to Battalion Commander during their senior year, and may include holding a billet or other position (Team Captain, Student Battalion Staff, OIC of an event, and/or tasks as given by those senior to them).
-Generally, during their freshman year, you will be responsible for themselves and a few others.
-During their sophomore year, they will become responsible for many others and will become familiar with how to organize some kind of event.
+A Marine Midshipman at Jacksonville University will likely attend JU if on scholarship, but may attend UNF/FSCJ if a college programmer.
+Responsibilities range from being a Squad Leader during the freshman year to Battalion Commander during their senior year, and may include holding a billet or other position (Team Captain, Student Battalion Staff, OIC of an event, and/or tasks as given by those senior to them).
+Generally, during their freshman year, a Marine Midshipman will learn to be responsible for themselves and a few others.
+During their sophomore year, they will learn to be responsible for many others and will become familiar with how to organize some kind of event.
 Juniors and Seniors will hone their leadership skills in many different areas and situations, and will become responsible for a semester’s worth of tasks and events.
-Given the background and prior training of the some of the MECEP Marines, these qualities may have already been instilled.
-It is their duty and responsibility then, to observe and teach all those around them the desirable qualities of leadership.

-In addition to the JUNROTC Battalion, Marines also participate in Semper Fidelis Society.
+In addition to the JUNROTC Battalion, Marine Midshipmen also participate in Semper Fidelis Society.
 This is a platoon dedicated to teaching the fundamentals of Marine Corps leadership in its truest form and at the platoon level.
-You will be expected to set the example for aspiring leaders around you, and will face a unique set of challenges, one of which may be having a younger midshipman in charge of you.
 Those in Semper Fidelis Society will be given tasks or billets above and beyond those given at the battalion level.
-These may include being a Squad Leader, Platoon Sergeant, Semper Fi President, Mess Night OIC, or the Marine Corps Birthday Ball OIC.
-MECEP Marines are welcome to spread the wealth of knowledge and experience they bring with them.
-Midshipmen should follow the various examples set forth by the active duty personnel.
-Therefore, the importance of giving a strong and true effort to teach and motivate others cannot be said enough.
-Physical training is conducted separate from the battalion on Wednesdays and Fridays at 0530.
-Physical standards are higher in Semper Fi Platoon compared to the battalion and therefore, we invite your outstanding physical condition.
+These can include being a Squad Leader, Platoon Sergeant, Semper Fi President, Mess Night OIC, or the Marine Corps Birthday Ball OIC.
+Those aspiring to join Semper Fidelis Society are welcome to first spend time at our separate PT sessions on Wednesdays and Fridays at 0530.
+Physical standards are higher in Semper Fi Platoon compared to the battalion and therefore, we welcome your outstanding physical condition.

 Volunteering and Community Service can vary depending on the school attended and declared major.
-Regardless, there will be opportunities to demonstrate your desire to serve the Unit and others during your time at JUNROTC.
+Regardless, there will be opportunities to demonstrate your desire to serve the Unit and others during the time spent at JUNROTC.
 Fundraising activities, community events and color guards all occur each semester, and volunteering spreads the load when things get busy.
-There are usually one or two fundraising events conducted by Semper Fidelis Society in addition to those battalion events.

-Weekly schedules are greatly dictated by PT and individual class schedules, but the rest is up to you.
-You should individually determine what time you perform homework, eat, sleep, complete tasks assigned, to even extra PT.
-You are allowed to determine your own class schedule, ensuring there are no conflicts between your institution classes and the required Naval Science classes that are only offered through Jacksonville University.
+Weekly schedules are in great part dictated by PT and class schedule, but the rest is up to you.
+You determine what time you do homework, eat, sleep, complete tasks assigned to you, or extra physical training.
+You can even determine your class schedule!
+(To a certain extent of course).
 Each year will build on the last, and will become not only more challenging, but also more rewarding.
-Every one of your efforts will directly benefit your superiors, peers, and the Midshipmen; while at the same time developing a greater sense of pride and satisfaction to all.
-Earning a degree and commissioning from both your institution of choice and Jacksonville University NROTC will provide every MECEP Marine an opportunity to serve his country as a Marine Corps Officer.
+Your effort will directly benefit the men and women around you and will bring great pride and satisfaction to all.
+Earning a degree and commissioning from Jacksonville University and JUNROTC will give you opportunities others have only dreamed of.

 We Welcome Your Arrival!